KeyanSong/431-2018/slides/class22/README.md

 1. Make decisions about how you will revise each of your six Analyses.
 Follow Dr. Love's [suggestions and comments on your Survey Comparison Plan materials from Task D](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md), and then be sure that for each Analysis where you've changed something, you verify the things specified for the affected Analyses in the [section on Getting the Revisions Right](https://github.com/THOMASELOVE/431-2018-project/blob/master/survey-results/plan-comments.md#getting-the-revisions-right).

-2. Begin your actual work with the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1).
+2. Begin your actual work with the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1), which I **updated** slightly on 2018-11-12.
 Open the R Markdown file, and begin editing it.
 Your goal should be to have achieved the elements in Sections 1-5 of the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1) as soon as possible, and have a final, clean codebook.
 Once you've done that, the actual analyses in Sections 6-12 are pretty straightforward.

-    - Use a template like the one used in developing the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1).
+    - Use a template like the one used in the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1).
 The specific template I use is called `readthedown` format.
-Other acceptable options are the `material` format, and the `html_clean` format, also available in the `rmdformats` package, and [described at this Github site](https://github.com/juba/rmdformats).
+    - Other template options include the `material` format, and the `html_clean` format, also available in the `rmdformats` package, and [described at this Github site](https://github.com/juba/rmdformats).
     - I recommend `readthedown`, personally, because I like some of its idiosyncracies, and I have had less trouble working with it than the others in my own work.
 I use `readthedown` in both the Study 1 and Study 2 demonstration projects, and suggest you use it in both of your projects that you submit in the portfolio for Task G. There are better tools, but I think `readthedown` is a good place to be at the end of 431.
 (I'm aiming for us all to be building [Radix websites](https://rstudio.github.io/radix/) in 432, I think.)
     - The key element of these approaches is the use of an attractively formatted (and dynamic) table of contents to help organize what we want to see, and to facilitate jumping around as I ask questions during your presentation, and during my evaluation of your work.

 3. You need to replace the data work throughout the [Study 1 Demonstration Project](https://github.com/THOMASELOVE/431-2018-project/tree/master/demo_study1) with the details from our 2018 data and your planned analyses.